JackSteele/VFHost/README.md

 Open `VFHost.xcodeproj`, add your certificate, and you're off to the races.

 ## Known issues & workarounds
-- On x86_64, install will likely hang permanently.
-I am about to be working on this.
 - VFHost uses `screen` internally to attach to your VM.
 On rare occasion, `screen` sessions are left behind and error messages appear, even after the app is restarted.
 First, make sure you're not using any `screen` sessions yourself - we're about to kill them all.
 Open Terminal and run `% pkill SCREEN`.
 - If you find issues, please report them!